Flipper-Community/flipper-community-wiki/flip-wiki/docs/arcadecards.md

     1. ICODE SLI `e-amusement pass` cards on `Konami` games;
     1. MFC `Aime` cards on `Sega` games; and,
     1. MFC `Bandai Namco Passport` cards on `Sega` games.
-- Emulation compatibility cannot be tested for `Taito` games without assistance from Members located within Japan.
+- Emulation compatibility cannot be tested for `Taito` games without further assistance from Members located within Japan.
 - The ICODE SLI `e-amusement pass` cards are not compatible with `Andamiro` games.

 ## Arcade Payment Cards